Burrata Panzanella: Your New Favorite Salad

 1. Choose a variety of different color tomatoes to make your Burrata Panzanella a beautiful salad.
 If you don’t have one of the small varieties above, just chop larger ones.

-2. If you can’t easily get burrata, use whole-milk mozzarella.
-I love to eat healthy and urge you to do so as well, but trust me, this is not the dish to skimp on.
+2. If you can’t easily get burrata, use whole-milk fresh mozzarella.
+I love to eat healthy and urge you to do so as well, but trust me: This is not the dish to skimp on.
 Burrata is the best!

-3. If you don’t have a Meyer lemon olive oil, a high-quality unflavored olive oil is good too.
+3. If you don’t have a Meyer lemon olive oil, a high-quality unflavored extra-virgin olive oil will work just fine.

 4. If you’re looking to save a few steps and/or calories, feel free to use fat-free croutons instead of the bread.

-5. Or if you need to skip the bread, it’s still delicious, but call it Tomato Burrata Salad instead!
+5. If you need to skip the bread, your salad will still be delicious, but call it Tomato Burrata Salad instead!

 Burrata